Jcoopt/CCA/4_Lives/4_Lives.md

     graphics.lineTo(0, 0);
     graphics.endFill();
 ```
-graphics.beginFill(colour) tells the program we are about to draw a shape and that we want it filled with the colour given. `graphics.moveto(x,y)` moves the "pen" to a position, in this case the top left corner, but doesn't draw anything. `graphics.lineTo(x,y)` draws a line between where the pen was and the positiion given. `graphics.endFill();` ends the drawing and fills in the shape.Thats it!
+graphics.beginFill(colour) tells the program we are about to draw a shape and that we want it filled with the colour given. `graphics.moveto(x,y)` moves the "pen" to a position, in this case the top left corner, but doesn't draw anything. `graphics.lineTo(x,y)` draws a line between where the pen was and the position given. `graphics.endFill();` ends the drawing and fills in the shape.Thats it!

 Lives system
 ---------------------
 ##### Its a-live!(or three)
-For the lives system, first declare a variable `lives` at the top of the program to keep track of the number of lives the player has.To make it easier for the player we are going to give them a few seconds of invinsibiilty when they lose a life, so that they can get back into the "rhythm" of the game, so also declare a variable called deathDelay as well.The number of lives and the deathDelay needs to be reset at the beggining of each game, so add `lives=3` and `deathDelay=false` to the top of `function create()`.
+For the lives system, first declare a variable `lives` at the top of the program to keep track of the number of lives the player has.To make it easier for the player we are going to give them a few seconds of invincibility when they lose a life, so that they can get back into the "rhythm" of the game, so also declare a variable called deathDelay as well.The number of lives and the deathDelay needs to be reset at the beginning of each game, so add `lives=3` and `deathDelay=false` to the top of `function create()`.
 Create a new function `resetDelay()` and add `deathDelay=false` to the top of that as well. this will allow us to reset the delay in a similar way to how the click handlers worked.
 Then add `deathDelay=false`to the top of `function gameOver()` for cases where the player crosses the top or bottom boundary while invincible.

 Next a new function is needed for lowering the lives left by one and should look like this:
 ```